-Coastal areas area uniquely susceptible to low oxygen (hypoxia) events near the seafloor.
-In the case of the Oregon coast, these events are linked to shifts in upwelling dynamics and the decay of organic matter from the productive surface waters.
+In the case of the Oregon coast, hypoxic events are linked to shifts in upwelling dynamics, in addition to the decay of organic matter that sinks out of the productive surface waters.
 Looking at OOI Coastal Endurance Array data from the seafloor on the Oregon shelf at 25m depth during the of summer 2014, there is a clear period of downwelling captured during the end of June (gray bar).
 During this period, bottom temperatures and oxygen concentrations are high and salinities are low, indicating that warmer, fresher, oxygen-rich surface waters were mixed throughout the water column.
 There is then an abrupt shift to a period of upwelling in which cold, salty, low-oxygen water is advected from deeper offshore water onto the shelf.